- Written by Dr.Mehmet Demircioglu

 The first question is not graft survival

-Many patients ask whether testosterone therapy will make transplanted grafts fail.
-In a standard male pattern hair transplant, the stronger donor follicles are chosen because they are usually less sensitive to the miniaturizing pattern than the weak hair on the front and crown.
+Many patients first ask whether testosterone will ruin the grafts.
+In a standard male pattern hair transplant, the stronger donor follicles are selected because they are usually less sensitive to miniaturization than weak hair in the front and crown.
 That does not make the rest of the scalp immune.
-The important risk is often not that every graft suddenly dies.
-The more practical risk is that native hair around the transplant keeps thinning while the patient expects one surgery to freeze the entire picture.
+The main concern is not that every graft suddenly dies.
+The more realistic risk is that transplanted grafts grow, but the native hair around them keeps thinning while the patient expected one operation to freeze the whole picture.

 I separate graft growth from the future frame.
-A graft can grow, but the result can still look thinner if the surrounding native hair continues to miniaturize.
-I explain that wider issue in why some hair transplant results look thin.
-For patients using testosterone, the same principle matters even more because the plan before surgery must allow for ongoing hair loss instead of only the first twelve months of growth.
+A graft can grow, but the result can still look thinner if surrounding native hair continues to miniaturize.
+That is one reason a hair transplant result can look thin even when graft survival was not the only problem.
+For a patient using testosterone, the plan before surgery must allow for future loss instead of focusing only on the first twelve months of growth.

-If a patient has recently started testosterone, changed the dose, or noticed faster shedding, that timeline matters before density planning.
-I also need to know whether the hair loss was already moving before treatment began.
-A transplant quote is too narrow if it starts after those details are ignored.
+If a patient has recently started testosterone, changed the route or dose, or noticed faster shedding, I want that timeline before density planning.
+I also ask whether the hair loss was already moving before treatment began.
+Shedding is not a diagnosis by itself.
+It is a signal to compare photos, examine miniaturization, and avoid trusting a graft quote built on an unstable moment.

 Prescribed TRT is different from a steroid cycle

 Prescribed testosterone replacement therapy is usually meant to bring a medically low level into a supervised range.
 Anabolic steroid cycles are different in dose, pattern, and risk.
 I keep that distinction clear because patients can receive bad advice when every androgen exposure is treated as the same situation.
-I discuss the cycle side separately in anabolic steroids around FUE surgery.
+A supervised replacement dose should not be discussed in the same way as anabolic steroids around FUE surgery, where cycle pattern, dose, training, blood pressure, acne, and recovery behavior can change the risk picture.

-For a hair transplant plan, the difference still does not remove the need for caution.
+The difference still does not remove the need for caution.
 A prescribed medication can be appropriate and still relevant to surgery.
-The details I need are who prescribed it, why it was started, how long the dose has been stable, whether blood values are monitored, and whether side effects could affect healing, anesthesia planning, or surgery day safety.
+The details that matter are who prescribed it, why it was started, how long the dose and route have been stable, whether blood values are monitored, and whether side effects could affect healing, anesthesia planning, or surgery day safety.

 The practical move is neither panic nor silence.
 It is coordination.
 If the prescribing doctor wants therapy continued, I work around that plan.
-If the doctor wants a dose change or a pause, the timing should be clear before the hair transplant date is chosen.
+If the doctor wants a dose change, pause, fertility review, or blood work correction, the timing should be clear before the hair transplant date is chosen.

 DHT sensitivity is the native hair issue

-Testosterone can be converted in the body into dihydrotestosterone, often called DHT.
+Testosterone can be converted in the body into DHT.
 Male pattern hair loss is not simply about having a high testosterone number.
-The stronger issue is genetically sensitive follicles reacting to androgens over time.
-One patient can use testosterone and stay stable.
+The stronger issue is whether genetically sensitive follicles are reacting to androgens over time.
+One patient can use prescribed testosterone and stay stable.
 Another can notice faster miniaturization if the underlying pattern is active.

-My examination includes the donor, the hairline, the central scalp, the crown, and the miniaturized hair that still remains.
-I also ask whether the patient is using, avoiding, or considering medication such as finasteride or dutasteride.
+My examination includes the donor, hairline, central scalp, crown, and miniaturized hair that still remains.
+I also ask whether the patient is using, avoiding, or considering finasteride or dutasteride.
 The choice is personal and must be medically appropriate, but the surgical plan should not pretend the question does not exist.
-Hair transplant without finasteride explains how I think about surgical planning when a patient cannot or does not want to use a DHT blocker.
+The question of a hair transplant without finasteride becomes relevant when a patient cannot or does not want to use a DHT blocker, because the design needs more cautious assumptions.

 I also avoid making medication sound like a magic shield.
 A DHT blocker can help some patients preserve native hair, but it does not turn a weak donor into a strong one, and it does not justify a reckless hairline.
-For patients concerned about sexual, fertility, or mood effects, the discussion should happen before surgery rather than under pressure after a problem appears.
-Finasteride, dutasteride, fertility, and hair transplant planning is useful when fertility questions are part of the decision.
+For patients concerned about sexual side effects, mood, or fatherhood, the discussion should happen before surgery rather than under pressure after a problem appears.
+When fatherhood is part of the near future, fertility questions around finasteride or dutasteride need a clear discussion before the design is finalized.

 Blood work can change surgery timing